floriankraemer/floriankraemer.github.io/_posts/2026-12-12-Cowboy-Coding-A-Case-Study.markdown

 date: 2025-11-30
 ---

 Have you heard of "Cowboy Coding" before?
 It is a term used to describe a very unstructured development process.
-The reasons for the lack of structure can be variable but at the end it is an intentional or unintentional lack of proper processes and leadership.
+The reasons for the lack of structure can be variable, but at the end it is an intentional or unintentional lack of proper processes and leadership.

 We will first explore what Cowboy Coding is and then continue with the findings within the organization of this case study and different ways how to address them.
 If you already know what Cowboy Coding is, you can skip the first part of the article.